Dripdrop12/ipardalis/content/babies/available.md

 ### Page info
 - Click a lineage collage to jump to the clutch section
 - Click the Sire/Dam name to jump into their ancestry report
-- **Every animal we breed is well researched and we keep our records up to date and available to the public**
+- **Every animal we breed is well researched and we keep our records up to date**